agile-hw/hw2/README.md

 >    def diffReal(that: ComplexNum): SInt
 >    def diffImag(that: ComplexNum): SInt
 > ```
-> The goal of these methods is to overload the `+` and `-` operators so we can easily work with `ComplexNum` in future modules while hiding implementation details.
-Make sure the arithmetic methods allow for bit growth.
+> The goal of these methods is to effectively overload the `+` and `-` operators so we can easily work with `ComplexNum` in future modules while hiding implementation details.
+Make sure the arithmetic methods allow for bit width growth.

 ### Part 2 - ComplexALUIO
 > Implement the `ComplexALUIO` bundle in `src/main/scala/hw2/Complex.scala` by adding three `Input` fields: